impredicative/irc-url-title-bot/README.md

 For example, if the nick is `MyTitle[bot]`, alerts will by default be sent to `##MyTitle[bot]-alerts`.
 Since a channel name starts with #, the name if provided **must be quoted**.
 It is recommended that the alerts channel be registered and monitored.
+* **`blacklist/title`**: This is a list of strings.
+If a title is one of these strings, it is not posted.
+The comparison is case insensitive.
+* **`blacklist/url`**: This is a list of strings.
+If a URL is one of these strings, its title is not posted.
+The comparison is case sensitive.
 * **`mode`**: This can for example be `+igR` for [Freenode](https://freenode.net/kb/answer/usermodes).
 Setting it is recommended.
 * **`ignores`**: This is a list of nicks to ignore.